giovanniboscu/continuous-section-field/actions-examples/tutorial-actions.md

 ## 1. What CSF Does (Conceptual Overview)

-CSF (Continuous Section Field) represents a member whose cross-section changes along the longitudinal axis **z**.
+CSF (Continuous Section Field) represents a member whose cross-section changes along the longitudinal axis **az**.

 You provide: